 a normal gene that a person is missing, or replacing a gene that is defective in some

-example of this type of therapy is for severe combined immunodeficiency disease (SCID).
+An example of this type of therapy is for severe combined immunodeficiency disease

-a child to have very little or no immune system.
-This means he or she can’t fight
+SCID causes a child to have very little or no immune system.
+This means he or she

-therapy for SCID is done by taking the child’s blood and putting the normal gene into
+Gene therapy for SCID is done by taking the child’s blood and putting the normal gene

-the blood cells.
+into the blood cells.
 The child is then given a blood transfusion with his or her

-own blood

-that has the normal gene inserted.
-The gene then works itself into the immune system
+own blood that has the normal gene inserted.
+The gene then works itself into

+the immune

-lessens the symptoms of the disorder.
+system and lessens the symptoms of the disorder.
 Gene therapy is currently being tested

-to treat

-several genetic conditions.
+to treat several genetic conditions.
 But it is generally available only in clinical

 trials.

-with your child’s healthcare provider about how to enroll your child in a clinical
+Talk with your child’s healthcare provider about how to enroll your child